mieweb/docs/content/functions/system-administration/asset-management/inventory-tab-setup.md

 The second step is them to ‘map' the inventory master item to a specific recognized ‘type' of medication, CDC immunization or supply order (see other help documentation *Mappings Inventory Tab.pdf*)

-Then the third step is to ‘add received inventory' to your system so you can put in specific quantity and details of the specific inventory items that you will start your inventory system off with in order to decrement and use inventory. (see other help documentation *Add Inventory Tab.pdf*)
+Then the third step is to ‘add received inventory' to your system so you can put in specific quantity and details of the specific inventory items that you will start your inventory system off with in order to decrement and use inventory. (see other help documentation [Add Inventory tab](https://docs.enterprisehealth.com/functions/system-administration/asset-management/add-inventory-tab/))

 First, the system needs to know what items it will be tracking.
 This is done through the "control" tab (or Inv Master List tab).
 This is the initial base setup to tell the system it will be tracking a specific inventory item.